joaoopiress/joaoopiress/README.md

 # Hey, I'm João!

 Welcome to my GitHub portfolio.
 I am a Master’s student in Data Science and Engineering at Instituto Superior Técnico (IST) with a strong background in Theoretical Physics and Mathematics.
 I am particularly interested in the Finance sector, where I apply quantitative methods and predictive modeling to analyze market dynamics.
 This GitHub profile serves as a growing portfolio of projects that demonstrate my expertise in:

-Feel free to explore my repositories and contact me if you have any questions!
+Feel free to explore my repositories!

 ---

 ## 📕 Guides